 Using words with these common spelling patterns for schwa, identifying and highlighting those patterns, reading controlled text, and playing games that offer the opportunity to both read and spell these patterns will make them much more automatic.
 Repetition and review are key to students developing a facility with these spelling patterns.

 When learning to spell a particular word, it can be helpful to use a “spelling pronunciation”.
 Pronouncing the word a bit differently than speaking in order to facilitate spelling.
-For example, many children learning to spell the state name Connecticut, will learn to spell Connect, I, cut.
-A similar strategy can be used for spelling an important word with a difficult to remember schwa spelling.
+For example, many children learning to spell the state name Connecticut will learn to spell Connect, I, cut.
+A similar strategy can be used for spelling an important word with a difficult-to-remember schwa spelling.

 In addition to shifting accents being helpful for learning about accent, they can also be valuable tools in spelling.
 Often times a word with a schwa may produce a clear vowel sound for that syllable in a different form.
-For example, with the two ways of pronouncing content mentioned earlier, the e in the second syllable is clearly identifiable in the pronunciation in The content of the lecture was fascinating.
+For example, with the two ways of pronouncing content mentioned earlier, the e in the second syllable is clearly identifiable in the pronunciation of, The content of the lecture was fascinating.

 In a similar way using derivatives of a particular word can also shed some light on those tricky schwa spellings.
 The word human becomes much easier to spell if you think of the related word humanity or legal as legality.
 The schwa in the middle of composition becomes much clearer in the word compose.

-Schwa’s cousin: The Scribal o
+Schwa’s Cousin: The Scribal o

 There is one more easily identified category of schwa or schwa-like vowels.
 This is sometimes known as the scribal o.
 The scribal o has a story that is a little different from other schwa vowels.
 To explain this to students, it is important for them to understand that before the printing press, all books and documents were written by people who knew how to read and write and whose job it was to make copies of texts.
 These people were known as scribes.

 This is a great opportunity to link in morphology and the Latin root scrib/script.
-During this time period when things were written by hands everything was written in script or cursive and writing looked a little different than it does now.
+During this time period when things were written by hand everything was written in script or cursive and writing looked a little different than it does now.

 Scribes noticed that the letter u when it was followed by certain letters with lots of up and down strokes such as m, n, v, and th became really confusing and difficult to read.
-I will often demonstrate this for students on a white board using cursive and a common word spelling with u instead of o.
+I will often demonstrate this for students on a whiteboard using cursive and a common word spelling with u instead of o.
 To make this easier for themselves and for the reader, scribes began to substitute o for the u in these words.
-This accounts for the schwa like sound in single syllable words such as love and come and for the schwa like sound in accented syllables such as mother and brother.
+This accounts for the schwa-like sound in single-syllable words such as love and come and for the schwa-like sound in accented syllables such as mother and brother.

 There is no easy magic spell for mastering the spelling of the schwa sound.
 Accuracy comes with practice, an understanding of morphology and the history of English, and a development of general orthographic competency.
 Students should recognize the challenges inherent in spelling schwa and learn to utilize tools to assist them such as spell checkers.